theHDM/hexboard2/README.md

 digital or analog read -> update mux/col pre-map the pins to an output order you shouldn't need to reverse the map
+digital: 1 is btn up 0 is btn down
+analog: 1023 to 480 is brn up
+480 to 280 is btn partial down
+280 to 0 is btn full down

 DONE: ROTARY.h
 create one object -- 3 pins, 2 outputs